Ballchinian/E-Commerce/README.md

 Some extra notes,
 in server/public/images, these are local uploads for products, public/uploads are ones uploaded from /addProduct.
-This can only be accessed with the admin account admin@test.com (change password with email on downloading for security) this is due to its id being 1 which gives its authority.
+This can only be accessed with the admin account admin@test.com (change to your email, then request a password reset)

+Authentication with google and facebook doesnt work when in the local client and needs a public domain so Ive not made it working in this version